thunkable/docs-thunkable-com/chapter1/creating-your-app.md

 ---

-Creating your first app on iOS should take only a few minutes.
-When you complete this step, make sure to move to [Step 3 Test Live](/chapter1/testing-your-app.md)
+Creating your first app on iOS should take only a few minutes

 ---